RubyKobayashi/instagram_RoR/app/README.md

 I would like to be able to comment on photos
 ```

-* Any signed-up user can like a photo
+* Any user can like a photo

 ```
 As a user,